Plane crash in Philadelphia: What we know after Learjet goes down in huge explosion

-Philadelphia plane crash: What we know so far after Learjet crash goes down in huge explosion near mall
+Philadelphia plane crash: What we know so far as Learjet air ambulance comes down in huge explosion near mall

-The aircraft came down just after 6 p.m. near the Roosevelt Mall, damaging “several” homes and vehicles, as it erupted in a fireball
+Aircraft carrying six Mexican nationals came down just after 6pm near Roosevelt Mall, damaging at least half a dozen homes as well as vehicles as it erupted in a fireball

 Your support helps us to tell the story